Web 3.0: Explained with Real-World Examples

-- Steemit is a decentralised reward platform that runs on Steem Blockchain Social Media Module.
+- Steemit is a decentralized reward platform that runs on Steem Blockchain Social Media Module.
 It is a perfect example of a Web 3.0 social media platform.

-- Sola is a decentralised social media platform powered by IPFS, Ethereum blockchain, and distributed nodes.
+- Sola is a decentralized social media platform powered by IPFS, Ethereum blockchain, and distributed nodes.

 - IDEX is an Ethereum-based exchange for trading ERC-20 tokens that work on Web 3.0

-- e-Chat is a secure Web 3.0 messenger app powered by a decentralised blockchain.
+- e-Chat is a secure Web 3.0 messenger app powered by a decentralized blockchain.

 - Everledger is a distributed digital global registry.
-It is a perfect example for insurance and banking on Web 3.0
+It is a perfect example of insurance and banking on Web 3.0

 - LBRY is a music and video website